iulspop/slack-web-scraper/README.md

 SLACK_PASSWORD=
 CHANNEL_FEED_NAME=
 CONVERSATION_NAME=
+SCROLL_UP_TIMEOUT=
 ```

+`SLACK_WORKSPACE_URL`, `SLACK_EMAIL` and `SLACK_PASSWORD` are required.

-For `SLACK_WORKSPACE_URL` it must be the URL you login to the workspace with like `cloud-native.slack.com` not `app.slack.com`.
-The email & password is the credentials you login to the workspace with.
-The `CHANNEL_FEED_NAME` is the same as you see under "channels" side tab in Slack, for example: "general" or "random".
+- `SLACK_WORKSPACE_URL` must be the URL you login to the workspace not `app.slack.com`.
+Example: `SLACK_WORKSPACE_URL=cloud-native.slack.com`.
+Note environment variables are set without quotes.
+- `SLACK_EMAIL` and `SLACK_PASSWORD` are credentials used to login into the workspace.

+Either set `CHANNEL_FEED_NAME` or alernatively `CONVERSATION_NAME`.

+- Set `CHANNEL_FEED_NAME` to scrape a public or private channel.
+It's name you see under "channels" side tab in Slack.
+Example: `CHANNEL_FEED_NAME=general`.
-Optionally, to scrape a DM, you can set `CONVERSATION_NAME` to the exact name tag of the person as is written under "Direct Messages" in Slack.
-It will the overwrite `CHANNEL_FEED_NAME`.
+- Set `CONVERSATION_NAME` to scrape a DM or group chat.
+The value is the exact name tag of the person or group chat name as is written under "Direct Messages" in Slack.
+Example: `CONVERSATION_NAME=Iuliu Pop (Core Grad)`

+`SCROLL_UP_TIMEOUT` is optional.

+- A timeout in seconds for when to stop scrolling up the channel history and start scraping posts.
+Useful when scraping channels with a long history but don't need to scrape it all.
+For a very active channel, it could take 30 seconds to scroll up half a year then ~20min to scrape it.
+Example: `SCROLL_UP_TIMEOUT=30`

 3. Run `npm run collect`.
 You will see the browser open and start scraping data.
-By default the browser is configured to not run in headless mode, you can change the `options` object in `collectData.js` to turn on headless mode.
+By default the browser is configured to not run in headless mode, you can change the `options` object in `launchBrowser.js` to run the scraper in headless mode.

 ## How to parse the Data?